JW9MsjwjnpdRLFw/RMT/README.md

 ## Human evaluation

-We invited six people who have sufficient driving experiences to evaluate our testing result.
+We invited six people who have sufficient driving experiences to evaluate our testing results.
 We provided them the source test set and follow-up test set.
 They ranked the seasonality of the prediction change.
 Images for human evaluation could be downloaded from [here](https://drive.google.com/open?id=1k7YURrxI4wJ2qETzy1GDagYR1FRjG-wW).
 And the link to the result of the human evaluation is [here](https://drive.google.com/open?id=1gVtA44abvsdjikQnvEVkoSJvh8tawyhC).